Marla Cass, LMFT

 I don't currently accept insurance, but I can provide documentation if clients wish to submit to an insurance company for "out of network" benefit coverage

-Fees: I offer an initial phone consultation at no charge.
+Fees: My fee is $150 per 55 minute session.
+I offer an initial phone consultation at no charge.

 See other therapists in San Francisco, CA.